fastforwardlabs/blog_deprecated/_posts/2017-09-11-interpretability-webinar.md

 number clusters by maximizing the R-squared between all the linear model predictions and the complex model’s predictions.

-#### Jean-Gabriel Young: LIME makes accurate models more interpretable.
+#### LIME makes accurate models more interpretable.
 Also mentioned was the related idea of making interpretable models more accurate.
 Which is more promising?

 Patrick: Most research I see is towards making accurate models more interpretable.
 One nice practical approach for going the other direction --